Franco Luambo: 1954–1957: Rise with LOPADI and OK Jazz formation

+1957–1961: Departures and first European performances

-Later in 1957, Essous, Rossignol, and percussionist Pandy, all of whom were originally from Brazzaville, left O.K.
-Jazz to establish a new band, Rock-a-Mambo.
-The band quickly gained prominence, releasing hit songs that rivaled and in some instances eclipsed the popularity of O.K.
-Jazz's output.
-Their success posed a challenge to Papadimitriou, who sent urgent telegrams to the band, then on tour in Brazzaville, urging them to produce competitive new material.
-Following a year-long stay in Brazzaville, O.K.
-Jazz returned to Léopoldville in early 1958.
-Shortly thereafter, Franco was briefly incarcerated due to a traffic-related infraction.
+Later in 1957, Essous, Rossignol, and percussionist Pandy, all of whom were originally from Brazzaville, left OK Jazz to establish a new band, Rock-a-Mambo.
+It quickly gained prominence, releasing hit songs that rivaled and in some instances eclipsed the popularity of OK Jazz's output.
+Their success posed a challenge to Papadimitriou, who sent urgent telegrams to OK Jazz, then on tour in Brazzaville, urging them to produce competitive new material.
+Following a year-long stay in Brazzaville, the band returned to Léopoldville in early 1958.
+Shortly thereafter, Luambo was briefly incarcerated due to a traffic-related infraction.
 While imprisoned, he wrote the song "Mukoko", which was later proscribed by colonial authorities on the grounds of its perceived advocacy for decolonization.
-Upon his release, he resumed his musical activities with renewed vigor and was soon hailed as the "Sorcerer of the Guitar".
-By the end of the decade, his influence on Congolese popular music was so significant that guitarists were often identified with one of two dominant stylistic schools: the "OK Jazz School", centered around Franco, and the "African Jazz School", centered around Dr. Nico.
+After his release, Luambo returned to music with renewed determination and was soon hailed as the "Sorcerer of the Guitar".
+By the end of the decade, his influence on Congolese popular music was so significant that guitarists were often identified with one of two dominant stylistic schools: the "OK Jazz School", centered around Luambo, and the "African Jazz School", centered around Dr. Nico.